April 2025

 (Source: https://pro.bloomberglaw.com)

-Small businesses segment is projected to grow substantially in the predicted timeframe, as U.S. legal industry for being customizable, affordable, and welcoming technology in their practice.
-Nowadays, these firms are offering services in family law, immigration, employment disputes, real estate and advice for small businesses since these areas are often requested by both average people and local companies.
+The small law firms (2–10 attorneys) segment led the market by holding 34.20% market share in 2024, as the U.S. legal industry for being customizable, affordable, and welcoming technology in their practice.
+Nowadays, these firms are offering services in family law, immigration, employment disputes, real estate, and advice for small businesses since these areas are often requested by both average people and local companies.
 Around 68 percent of the small firms surveyed in the ABA’s 2024 Solo and Small Firm Report said more clients contacted them because the practice offered low prices, was located locally, and provided services online.

 For inquiries regarding discounts, bulk purchases, or customization requests, please contact us at sales@precedenceresearch.com